 As embodied in nature, fractals occupy the complex interface between chaotic forces, such as wind, water and heat comprising the weather.
 They represent the place where time gets etched into structure through process (see Kauffman, 1980).
-Fractal dynamics pervade our bodies (e.g., Iannaccone & Khokha, 1996), occupying zones of openness, communication and transportation between various subsystems of the body, as well as between the body and the outside world (Marks-Tarlow, 2002).
+Fractal dynamics pervade our bodies (e.g., Iannaccone & Khokha, 1996), where they comprise zones of openness, communication and transportation between various subsystems of the body, as well as between the body and the outside world (Marks-Tarlow, 2002).
 Blood circulates throughout the body in the fractal branching of arteries and veins.
-The lungs cycle oxygen in and carbon dioxide out through fractal bronchioles.
-Even the ion channels in our cells and the neural pathways in the brain, our main organ for perception and communication, are fractal.
+The lungs cycle oxygen in and carbon dioxide out through fractal branching of main organ for perception and communication, are fractal.
+Skin pores, wrinkles and other markings on the sacks in which humans and other animals are enclosed are fractally distributed.

 Self-similar dynamics also pervade psychophysics, in that physical stimuli outside our bodies often follow power laws, which transmute into "just noticeable differences" in sensation and perception.
+In human physiology generally, as in nature broadly, fractals function in open systems as boundary keepers, both by separating and connecting various subsystems and levels of being.